 A full-grown Rattle Griffon is not the biggest of breeds.
-Also, there’s pretty much no difference between male and female.
+Also, there’s pretty much no difference between males and females.

 For their height, then they will be anywhere between 8 to 12 inches although it is rare for the female to reach 12 inches.

-With their weight, then both male and female can be anywhere between 4 to 14lbs, so you are not looking at them being a very heavy dog.
+With their weight, then both males and females can be anywhere between 4 to 14lbs, so you are not looking at them being a very heavy dog.